amasandy/Checkout-Experience-iOS/README.md

 }
 ```

-If you choosed the Option 2, you will also have to trigger the payment with the choosen method of payment:
+If you choose the Option 2, you will also have to trigger the payment with the chosen method of payment:
 > Swift
 ```swift
 let options = AMCheckoutOptions()